Valentine’s Sweetheart Deal:

 How to Bottle Mead for Aging and Storage

-Say, you made a batch of a very specific recipe of mead that you wanted to try for a long time.
-You observe that the fermentation has completed and the bubbles have settled.
-You cannot practically carry around a jug of mead.
-Therefore, you know you need to prepare to bottle your mead.
-It can be a bit complicated but do not worry.
+Say you made a batch of a very specific mead recipe that you wanted to try for a long time.
+You observe that the fermentation process has completed, the bubbles have settled, and the mead is ready.
+Since carrying around a gallon jug of mead is impractical, you know it’s time to prepare for bottling.
+Bottling mead can seem a bit complicated but don’t worry.
 We have it all sorted out for you.
+Let’s dive into how to bottle mead for proper aging and storage.

 Which bottle to use